 How Does a Water Softener Work?

-A water softener removes excess hard minerals such as calcium and magnesium from the mains supply.
-It does this through reverse osmosis and ion exchange.
+A water softener removes excess calcium and magnesium from the mains supply.
+It does this through the process of reverse osmosis and ion exchange.
 As the hard minerals flow through the resin inside the softener system, they are attracted to the resin and swapped out for harmless and soft sodium ions.
 This ion exchange process is why many people believe their soft water may contain too much sodium to drink.
-The level of sodium, also known as salt, present in the water is based on where you are located in the UK and how hard your water is.
-Areas which have harder water will have more sodium present in the water because it needs more salt to soften the water.
+The level of salt present in the soft water can vary and depends on where you are located in the UK and how hard your water is initially.
+Areas with harder water, generally have more sodium present in the soft water produced - because it needs more salt to remove higher amounts of hard minerals.

 It is important to test the hardness of your water before installing a water softener.
-It is part of our standard service and is vital because if your water is extremely high on the hardness scale, the sodium levels in your softened wate is likely to exceed 200mg/l sodium.
-Therefore, it is essential and by law, part of our service to provide you with a hard water supply.
+This is vital because if your water is extremely high on the hardness scale, the sodium levels in your softened wate could exceed 200mg/l sodium.
+Therefore, it is essential and by law, for plumbers or technicians installing your system, to provide you with a hard water supply.
 This means the softened water supply, used throughout your home, is separate to your drinking water.
-This is also an option for anyone who is bottle feeding children or medically prescribed a low sodium diet.

-If you don’t like the taste of your regular hard water and water from the hard supply, we can also offer a separate drinking water system, which can offer premium filtered water on tap.
+If you don’t like the taste of your regular hard water and water from the hard supply, you can also remove any excess sodium with a separate drinking water system, which can offer premium filtered water on tap.